Moussa-Mikhail/thesis_code/README.md

 # About
 Python code used to simulate orbits near Lagrange points.
-Used in my Undergraduate Thesis.
+Used in my undergraduate thesis.

 ## Installation of application
 The application is meant to be a user friendly interface to the code.